Safety and Occupational Health Manager ()

 DOL seeks to attract and retain a high performing and diverse workforce in which employees' differences are respected and valued to better meet the varying needs of the diverse customers we serve.
 DOL fosters a diverse and inclusive work environment that promotes collaboration, flexibility and fairness so that all individuals are able to participate and contribute to their full potential.

-This position is located in the Department of Labor, Occupational Safety and Health Administration Office, in Anchorage, AK.
+This position is located in the Department of Labor/OSHA in Peoria, IL.
+Incumbent serves as Area Director for Peoria Area Office in the Occupational Safety and Health Administration.

 - This position is outside the bargaining unit.